csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 In addition to processing, transmission, and propagation delays, there can be addi- tional significant delays in the end systems.
 For example, an end system wanting to transmit a packet into a shared medium (e.g., as in a WiFi or cable modem sce- nario) may _purposefully_ delay its transmission as part of its protocol for sharing the medium with other end systems; we’ll consider such protocols in detail in Chapter 6.
 Another important delay is media packetization delay, which is present in Voice- over-IP (VoIP) applications.
 In VoIP, the sending side must first fill a packet with encoded digitized speech before passing the packet to the Internet.
 This time to fill a packet—called the packetization delay—can be significant and can impact the user- perceived quality of a VoIP call.
 This issue will be further explored in a homework problem at the end of this chapter.

-## Throughput in Computer Networks
+### Throughput in Computer Networks

 In addition to delay and packet loss, another critical performance measure in com- puter networks is end-to-end throughput.
 To define throughput, consider transferring a large file from Host A to Host B across a computer network.
 This transfer might be, for example, a large video clip from one computer to another.
-The **instantaneous throughput

-at any instant of time is the rate (in bits/sec) at which Host B is receiving the file.
+The **instantaneous throughput** at any instant of time is the rate (in bits/sec) at which Host B is receiving the file.
 (Many applications display the instantaneous throughput during downloads in the user interface—perhaps you have observed this before!
-You might like to trymeasuring the end-to-end delay and download throughput between your and servers around the Internet using the speedtest application [Speedtest 2020].)
+You might like to try

+measuring the end-to-end delay and download throughput between your and servers around the Internet using the speedtest application [Speedtest 2020].)
 If the file con- sists of _F_ bits and the transfer takes _T_ seconds for Host B to receive all _F_ bits, then the **average throughput** of the file transfer is _F/T_ bits/sec.
 For some applications, such as Internet telephony, it is desirable to have a low delay and an instantaneous throughput consistently above some threshold (for example, over 24 kbps for some Internet telephony applications and over 256 kbps for some real-time video applica- tions).
 For other applications, including those involving file transfers, delay is not critical, but it is desirable to have the highest possible throughput.

 To gain further insight into the important concept of throughput, let’s consider a few examples.
 Figure 1.19(a) shows two end systems, a server and a client, con- nected by two communication links and a router.
 Consider the throughput for a file transfer from the server to the client.
 Let _Rs_ denote the rate of the link between the server and the router; and _Rc_ denote the rate of the link between the router and the client.
 Suppose that the only bits being sent in the entire network are those from the server to the client.
 We now ask, in this ideal scenario, what is the server- to-client throughput?
 To answer this question, we may think of bits as _fluid_ and com- munication links as _pipes_.
 Clearly, the server cannot pump bits through its link at a rate faster than _Rs_ bps; and the router cannot forward bits at a rate faster than _Rc_ bps.
 If _Rs_ 6 _Rc_, then the bits pumped by the server will “flow” right through the router and arrive at the client at a rate of _Rs_ bps, giving a throughput of _Rs_ bps.
 If, on the other hand, _Rc_ 6 _Rs_, then the router will not be able to forward bits as quickly as it receives them.
 In this case, bits will only leave the router at rate _Rc_, giving an end- to-end throughput of _Rc_.
 (Note also that if bits continue to arrive at the router at rate _Rs_, and continue to leave the router at _Rc_, the backlog of bits at the router waiting for transmission to the client will growand grow—a most undesirable situation!)

 ![](19.png)

-**Figure 1.19**  ♦ Throughput for a file transfer from server to client 1.4 • Delay, Loss, and Throughput in Packet-Switched Networks
+**Figure 1.19**  ♦ Throughput for a file transfer from server to client

+1.4 • Delay, Loss, and Throughput in Packet-Switched Networks

 Thus, for this simple two-link network, the throughput is min{_Rc_, _Rs_}, that is, it is the transmission rate of the **bottleneck link**.
 Having determined the throughput, we can now approximate the time it takes to transfer a large file of _F_ bits from server to cli- ent as _F_/min{_Rs_, _Rc_}.
 For a specific example, suppose that you are downloading an MP3 file of _F_ = 32 million bits, the server has a transmission rate of _Rs_ = 2 Mbps, and you have an access link of _Rc_ = 1 Mbps.
 The time needed to transfer the file is then 32 seconds.
 Of course, these expressions for throughput and transfer time are only approximations, as they do not account for store-and-forward and processing delays as well as protocol issues.